 Analytics.
 You can access the platform's analytics which shows how well students watch your videos.
 You can access the overall class data, and by clicking on a student, you can see individual viewing info.

 Assessment data.
 In case you need instant access to assessment data, Canvas offers an integration named MasteryConnect Assessment for creating and launching standards-aligned formative assessments.
-It also allows creating benchmarks to set proficiency targets and measure students' knowledge growth, map curriculum, and assessment resources.
+It also allows creating benchmarks to set proficiency targets and measure students' knowledge growth, map curriculum, and assess resources.

-We suggest this tool as a virtual classroom if you are already using SIS as a system of record and looking for an online environment for more streamlined teaching experience.
+We suggest this tool as a virtual classroom if you are already using SIS as a system of record and looking for an online environment for a more streamlined teaching experience.

 The best thing you can do during a crisis is to reconsider the way you live.
 The same applies to the education process.
 You finally have a chance to innovate the way you teach, your materials, and teaching methods.

-We believe that adopting new circumstances is half-way to success because new and extraordinary does not always have to mean something terrible.
+We believe that adopting new circumstances is halfway to success because new and extraordinary does not always have to mean something terrible.